jianyangqt/osca_doc/md/2download.md

 **2.**  Version 0.38 (8 January, 2018): added meta analysis, eQTL analysis.

 **3.**  Version 0.39 (14 February, 2018): added a solution if the MLM estimation process in EWAS analysis does not work.

+**4.**  Version 0.40 (14 August, 2018): added a new method called MOMENT for EWAS analysis and some functions for Data Management.